Staying Up to Date on Immunizations—Even During COVID-19

-“It is very important for parents to make sure children receive their flu vaccine as soon as it becomes available,” says Andi Shane, MD, MPH, MSc, System Medical Director of Infectious Diseases at Children’s Healthcare of Atlanta.
+“It is very important for parents to make sure children receive their flu vaccine as soon as possible,” said Andi Shane, MD, MPH, MSc, System Medical Director of Infectious Diseases at Children’s Healthcare of Atlanta.
 “A flu shot helps prevent and decrease the severity, hospitalizations and even death as a result of the flu.
-It’s something parents can do to help protect your child and yourself.”
+It’s something parents can do to help protect their children and themselves.”

 How do parents get the facts about vaccine safety?

-Your child's healthcare provider is your first source of reliable information.
-They are bound by law to give you written information on the benefits and risks of each immunization suggested for your child.
+Your child’s healthcare provider is your first source of reliable information.
+He is bound by law to give you written information on the benefits and risks of each immunization suggested for your child.
 Reading this material can help you make a well-informed decision.

 Another source of in-depth information on vaccine safety is the Centers for Disease Control and Prevention (CDC).